You’re embarking on a future in Canada. So it makes sense that you want the best immigration support team to help complete your application.

 After completing the program, consultants (officially termed “Regulated Canadian Immigration Consultants” or RCIC) must pass the ICCRC’s Entry-to-Practice-Exam (EPE).

 In terms of legal education, the only difference is that the lawyer learned about the law in other areas.
-But in terms of immigration, consultants and lawyers are very similar.
+But in terms of immigration, lawyers and consultants are very similar.

 But as we noted earlier, there’s more to properly managing immigration cases than education alone.
 Experience counts as well, and by a lot.